TheSethRose/CrewAI-Llama-Search/README.md

 # Llama Search

-A CrewAI-powered research assistant using Llama models, inspired by Perplexity AI.
+A CrewAI-powered research assistant that performs comprehensive web research with source validation and citation management.

 ## Features

+- Intelligent query analysis and planning
-- Web search and content extraction
+- Web search with source validation
+- Content evaluation and scoring
-- Source validation and citation management
+- Citation management and synthesis
-- Clean, Perplexity-like terminal interface
 - Support for both Ollama and OpenAI models
-- Configurable agent roles and behaviors
+- YAML-based configuration for agents and tasks
+- Interactive query interface

 ## Prerequisites